The Internship Program

 The minimum number of cumulative hours required for internship is 1,750 which is consistent with the requirements for licensure in the state of MD.
 We recommend, however, that our interns accrue 2,000 hours during internship, as this will maximize their chances of gaining licensure in states with higher hours requirements.
 These issues will be thoroughly discussed early during the internship year.
 Interns are expected to work 39.5 hours per week during the academic year and 37.5 hours per week during the Summer (consistent with the hours that the Counseling Center is open).
 It is expected that at least a quarter of accumulated hours will involve direct service.
 There are generally a relatively small number of non-compensatory evening and weekend hours expected during the year.
 Many interns also find that they need to work a few extra work hours per week during the peak client weeks in the fall and spring in order to keep up with paperwork demands.

 Stipend and Benefits

 The internship is for a one-year period from August 6, 2015 through August 5, 2016.
 The current internship stipend is $27,000.
-Leave benefits include 10 days vacation, 10 days for sick leave, and 5 days for professional activities.
+Leave benefits include 10 days vacation, 10 days for sick leave, and up to 5 days for professional activities.
 Financial support may be available for conferences and workshops.
 Interns will have the status of visiting graduate students, which allows for parking in a staff lot, access to library and recreation facilities, and eligibility to purchase the University student health insurance policy.
 This status does not allow for utilization of the student health service, though as a courtesy this service can provide names of area health care providers.

 Facilities, Training Equipment, and Clerical Support